 Service innovation encompasses a new way of thinking in the business of chemistry.
-As a differentiation strategy, service offerings can lower coordination, transactions, and other costs incurred by the customer, as compared to if the customer were to search out and assemble various products, services and activities (chemicals, equipment, procurement, operations, maintenance, quality assurance, inventories, etc.) on their own.
+As a differentiation strategy, service offerings can lower coordination, transactions, and other costs incurred by the customer, as compared to if the customer were to search out and assemble various products, services (chemicals, and activities equipment, procurement. operations, maintenance. guality assurance, inventories, etc.) on their own.
 Service innovation allows the customer to concentrate on their core competencies and provides technological flexibility.
 To suppliers and innovators, these innovations engender a stream of revenues and higher added value.
 Innovations in service mark a shift from the value of things to the value provided by things.